Fortune Mill Midgame and Late-Game Rooms Guide

 What should I do after Room 2 in Fortune Mill? +

-After Room 2, build Pachinko until your ball flow, ticket gain, dice bonuses, and Poker Pirate value are stable, then pay Rimmington's 1,000,000 ticket blocker and move toward Sushi.
+After Room 2, build Pachinko until ball flow, ticket gain, dice bonuses, Bubba, and Poker Pirate are stable.
+Then pay Rimmington's 1,000,000 ticket blocker, move into Sushi, start Poppy's Wheel in the Sushi stage, and use Shadow Realm as a parallel damage-check system.

-How do you beat Rimmington in Fortune Mill? +
+How long does Rimmington take in Fortune Mill? +

-How do you beat Hivemind in Fortune Mill? +
+How long does Hivemind take in Fortune Mill? +

 When should I go for the final escape? +

-Go for the final escape after checking Shadow Realm bosses, Gacha helpers, rare pulls, Poppy's Wheel, jackpot milestones, and the final Executor payment of 1,000,000 stuffing.
+Go for the final escape after checking Rimmington, Hivemind, Shadow Realm boss progress, Poppy's Wheel, Gacha helpers, rare pulls, jackpot milestones, and Executor's 1,000,000 stuffing payment.